MillenniumFalcons/2022-RapidReact-Ewok/doc/controls/count-balls.md

     * Actual Number of Balls: 2

 ## Simple Explaination ##
 * Sensors placed on only top 1/4 of the ball so that consecutive balls still get counted seperately because of the gap at the top of two balls.
-Rest of logic works the same way as the switches logic
+Rest of logic works the same way as the switches logic.
+Adds/subtract balls by remember what the sensor state was in the previous loop, and if the state changed, add/subtract
 * Below is a picture of the ball and sensor explaination for clarity:
 ![alt text](https://github.com/MillenniumFalcons/2022-RapidReact/blob/main/doc/reference-pictures/ballFourthSensor.png)